opencobra/cookiecutter-memote/README.md

 # cookiecutter-memote
-A cookiecuttter template for memote model repositories
+A cookiecuttter template for memote model repositories.